bonitasoft/bonita-doc/md/events.md

 #### Start event

 This is the normal start event for a process.
-It indicates the start of a process instance started by a user (typically using Bonita BPM Portal) or programmatically.
+It indicates the start of a process instance started by a user (typically using Bonita Portal) or programmatically.

 #### End event